 If you don’t set a course of action and stick to it, then your resolution will be nothing more than words on paper.
 I want to walk through my process attack, which is loosely based on David Allen’s Getting Things Done method, to help you see how lofty goals can easily become experienced reality.

 - Commit your resolution to writing.
-It doesn’t matter if you write your resolution on an index card, in a Moleskine notebook, or on a web page like 43 Things.
+It doesn’t matter if you write your resolution on an index card, in a Moleskine notebook, or in an virtual Evernote notebook.
 Formulating your idea into concrete words helps you define your purpose and gets you started on your path to change.

 - Reflect on your resolution and identify your motivation for change and where you see yourself once the resolution is complete.
 If you can’t see where you’re headed or why you want to get there, your resolution is pretty much destined for failure.
 There is no need to establish any other form of reward system, because you’ll see yourself succeeding!
 In my case, I need to imagine the calm I will have from not having piles of laundry cluttering up the floor of my laundry room.